 I’ve not been fat my entire life, but I was always treated like I was.

-Seeing young photos of myself—photos I threw out because it brought back memories from when I was treated like slovenly filth that no one would wanted to be near because I was that repulsive to them.
+Seeing young photos of myself—photos I threw out because it brought back memories from when I was treated like slovenly filth that no one wanted to be near because I was that repulsive to them.

-That’s not something I wanted to remember.
+That’s not something I want to relive.

 I stood on the right side, one-point-five human-sized spaces away from two of my tiny “friends” who crowded beside each other on the left.
 Both with their prideful smiles juxtaposed with my feigned, squinting grin—seemingly holding back tears.